-The University will be offering a small number of domestic undergraduate student places for Semester 2, 2013 through UAC's Mid-Year undergraduate admissions process.
+The University will be offering a small number of domestic undergraduate student places for Semester 2, 2014 through UAC's Mid-Year undergraduate admissions process.
 Applications are now open through the undergraduate section at UAC.
-The UAC 2013 Mid-Year Admissions Supplement (to the 2013 UAC Guide) may be dowloaded (as a pdf document) and is also available in printed form from the Student Centre counter.

-International students who have applied for Semester 2, 2013 admission through UAC will be considered in UAC's International Mid-Year process.
-Other International students should contact the International Student Office.
+International students who have applied for Semester 2, 2014 admission through UAC will be considered in UAC's International Mid-Year process.
+Other International students should contact the International Services.

 You cannot apply for courses that do not appear on the courses list.